-Reasons your direct deposit may be rejected - If any of the following apply, your direct deposit request will be rejected and a check will be sent:
+fast, simple, safe, secure way to have your refund deposited following apply, your direct deposit request will be rejected and a check will be sent:

-- •Any numbers or letters are crossed out or whited out. - •Your financial institution will not allow a joint refund to be deposited to an individual account.
-The State of Georgia is not responsible if a financial institution rejects a direct deposit. - •You request a deposit of your refund to an account that is not in your name (such as your tax preparer's own account).
+- •Your financial institution will not allow a joint refund to be deposited to an individual account.
+The State of Georgia is not responsible if a financial institution rejects a direct deposit. - You request a deposit of your refund to an account that is not in your name (such as your tax preparer's own account).